-The panel emphasises that it does not ask for documents or assessments concerning the candidates, except those sent to it, unasked or at its request, by Member State governments or by the candidates themselves.
-If factual information on a candidate, whether or not publicly available, of a kind that would support an unfavourable assessment comes to the knowledge of the panel, the panel would take it into account only after the candidate and the government proposing the candidature have first been given the opportunity to comment on its pertinence and accuracy.
-Since its appointment in 2014, the second panel has used this procedure on two occasions where information on the personality or profile of a candidate was submitted to it by third parties.
+The panel emphasises that it does not solicit the transmission of documents or assessments concerning candidates, except those sent to it, unasked or at its request, by Member State governments or by the candidates themselves.
+If factual information on a candidate, whether or not publicly available, of a kind that would support an unfavourable assessment comes to the knowledge of the panel, the panel would take it into account only after the candidate and the government proposing the candidate have first been given the opportunity to comment on its pertinence and accuracy.
+Since its appointment in 2014, the 'second panel' has used this procedure on two occasions where information on the personality or profile of a candidate was submitted to it by third parties.
 The candidates and governments concerned were given a reasonable period of time in which to discuss the information and submit their comments, either in advance of or following the hearing.

-While the above general principles apply to the examination of all candidatures proposed to the panel, the panel has nevertheless seen fit to establish distinct procedures for considering and examining candidatures depending on whether they concern the renewal of a Judge's term or proposals for a first term.
+While the above general principles apply to the assessment of all candidates proposed to the panel, the panel has nevertheless seen fit to establish separate procedures for considering and assessing candidates, depending on whether they were proposed for renewal of their term of office as Judge or for a first term of office.

-2. Candidature for a first term or for renewal of a term: distinct procedures for consideration and examination
+2. Candidates for a first term of office or for renewal of a term: different procedures for consideration and assessment

-On the basis of point 7 of its operating rules established by the Council Decision of 25 February 2010, which provides that only candidates for a first term of office as Judge or Advocate-General are heard in a private hearing, the panel laid down distinct procedures for examining candidatures, depending on whether they were for the renewal of a term of office as Judge or for a first term of office.
+On the basis of point 7 of its operating rules established by the Council Decision of 25 February 2010, which provides that only candidates for a first term of office as Judge or Advocate-General are heard in a private hearing, the panel established different procedures for assessing candidates, depending on whether they were proposed for renewal of their term of office as Judge or for a first term of office.

-The procedures, which were defined in 2010 and maintained throughout the term of office of the first panel, were supplemented by the second panel at its meeting on 25 April 2014.
-The members of the panel adopted a harmonised CV template containing a number of mandatory fields.5 The adopted template must contain the following information:
+The procedures, which were defined in 2010 and maintained throughout the term of office of the 'first panel', were supplemented by the 'second panel' at its meeting on 25 April 2014.
+The members of the panel adopted a harmonised CV template containing a number of mandatory fields.
+The adopted template requires the following information:

-- the candidate's personal details and the nature of the post applied for; - the candidate's professional experience (current and previous posts held and any additional positions held during his or her career); - the candidate's educational background and academic career, with a particular focus on the qualifications obtained; - details of language skills; - ◆ a presentation of the reasons why the candidate feels suited to perform judicial duties (ability to analyse and solve legal issues; ability to work in a team in an international environment; ability to manage a team; computer skills); - additional information on the candidate's professional background (academic activities, legal honours, publications and other writings, and participation in conferences);

-• other information which the candidate would like to bring to the attention of the panel.
+- the candidate's personal details and the nature of the post applied for; - the candidate's professional experience (current and previous positions held and any additional positions held during their career); - the candidate's educational and academic background, with a particular focus on the qualifications obtained; - details of language proficiency; - a presentation of why the candidate feels suited to perform judicial duties (ability to analyse and solve legal issues; ability to work as part of a team in an international environment; ability to manage a team; computer skills); - additional information on the candidate's professional background (scholarly activities, legal distinctions, publications and other writings, and participation in conferences); - other information which the candidate would like to bring to the attention of the panel.

 The panel also decided to clarify the section in the CV on language skills by referring to the levels defined in the Common European Framework of Reference for Languages (A1, A2, etc.).
-It also chose to limit the number of publications and the number of legal cases which may be presented by the candidate to three.
-Lastly, the panel considered that the hearings for candidates for a first term of office should be conducted in two stages: a presentation by the candidate of the reasons for his or her candidature and a description of a legal case, followed by a discussion with the members of the panel.
+It also chose to limit the number of publications and the number of legal cases which may be presented by candidates to three.
+Lastly, the panel decided that the hearings for candidates for a first term of office should be conducted in two stages: a presentation by candidates of their reasons for applying and the description of a legal case, followed by a discussion with the members of the panel.